 I have tried to contribute to the better understanding and appreciation of the fundamental political concept of freedom, and the related concept of human creativity.
 My book An End to Allegiance analysed the “New Right” or “classical liberal” movement for a freer society.
 It was described by David Friedman (a distinguished exponent of the anarcho-capitalist political ideal, and son of Milton Friedman) as “the best survey of the liberal movement I have yet seen”.

 In an earlier book, Liberty and Language, I examined the presuppositions about human cognition on which discourse relating to political freedom is based, and I argued that influential current theories about cognition discussed under “Language and the Human Mind”, above, implicitly deny the possibility of creative freedom while purporting to do the reverse.
 More recently, my paper “Economic growth and linguistic theory” has pointed out that those theories are flatly inconsistent with some of the most successful new thinking in academic economics.
 The linguists and the economists cannot both be right about intellectual creativity.
-I take it to be the linguists who have got human nature wrong.
+I take it to be the linguists who have got human nature wrong — a claim which I flesh out further in my 2017 book The Linguistics Delusion.

 The politics of freedom is an area where my “professional” writings shade off into journalism, including articles which were naturally often more ephemeral in nature.
 I do not detail these here.

 I am interested in the development of structural complexity in language, spoken and written.
 I have used the structurally-annotated samples mentioned under “Defining the Structure of English” above to study issues such as how children’s spontaneous written usage develops with age away from the patterns of speech towards the more complex structures characteristic of skilled writing (the trajectory they follow is by no means what one might have expected), and how spontaneous speech varies in complexity (see chapter 5 of Empirical Linguistics) – again contrary to what I would confidently have predicted beforehand, it seems that people’s speech continues to grow in structural complexity not just during childhood but on through middle and old age.
-This latter finding, while statistically significant, is not yet as robust as it might be; in view of its human interest, one of my retirement plans is to assemble more data so as to test it more searchingly.
-If it is indeed correct, it suggests interesting social implications for concepts such as “lifelong learning”.
+This latter finding, while statistically significant, is not yet as robust as it might be; but if it is indeed correct, it suggests interesting social implications for concepts such as “lifelong learning”.

 The language complexity heading is also the area of my largest professional failure.
 Some years ago I was entrusted with a unique and remarkable resource, comprising extensive samples transcribed into typescript of the spontaneous writing and speech of a cross-section of English schoolchildren from the 1960s.
 This would in principle enable us to study a wealth of issues that ought to be of great interest to the teaching profession, for instance one would like to know more than any of us know today about exactly how children’s speech and writing skills develop with age, and whether the large changes in educational practice over the past forty years are reflected in any way in children’s patterns of literacy.
 What needed doing with the material went far beyond what one academic can achieve in the intervals between teaching and admin duties, so I made repeated attempts to raise funding from research sponsors either to analyse the material, or at least to publish it electronically so that anyone could analyse it, and to interest organizations representing the teaching profession in the material.
 Although previously I had enjoyed great success at winning funding for research on topics which seemed to me less socially significant than this one, here I drew a complete blank.
 After years of trying, I had to accept that I was too close to retirement to pursue the campaign further, and I handed the materials on to a group elsewhere with ideas of their own about how to exploit it.